ark22oct/Software-Testing-and-Quality-Assurance/README.md

 # COE891
-Lab work for COE 891 (Software Testing and Quality Assurance) accomplished using Java and Eclipse IDE.
-Feel free to reference, but avoid copying.
+Lab work and final project for COE 891 (Software Testing and Quality Assurance) Feel free to reference, but avoid copying.